sparkflows/sparkflows-docs/docs/aws/admin-guide/deploy-aws.rst

 You need to have:

 - EC2 Instance with sufficient privilege.
-- S3 Bucket with Read, Write Permission
+- S3 Bucket with Read, Write Permission.
+- EMR Cluster with Livy URL accessible from Sparkflows Instance.

 Machine Specifications